juhasev/sample-ninja-help/projects.md

 # Projects

 This is the the key screen for all project within the SampleNinja platform.
-This is where one can create, manage and track progress of all Projects within the system regardless of whether the project status is defined as
+This is where one can create, manage and track progress of all Projects within the system regardless of whether the project status is defined as Online, Close, Offline or Archived.
-- **Online**
-- **Closed**
-- **Archived**
-- **Offline**

-**NINJA NUGGET**  The SampleNinja platform keeps the screen uncluttered as a default, so when a user logs in they **Only see** the Projects that they are Responsible for and which are ACTIVE as a default.
+The SampleNinja platform keeps the screen uncluttered as a default, so when a user logs in they **Only see** the Projects that they are Responsible for and which are ACTIVE as a default.

 It is possible to filter the main Project screen by